Kassoomy/Portfolio/Superpermutation Method/README.md

 |22|\[4 3 1 2\]|35|24|\[4 3 1 2 4 3 1 4 2 3 1 4 3 2 1 4 3 2 4 1 3 2 4 1 2 3 4 1 2 1 3 4 2 1 3\]|
 |23|\[4 3 2 1\]|35|24|\[4 3 2 1 4 3 2 4 1 3 2 4 3 1 2 4 3 1 4 2 3 1 4 1 2 3 4 1 2 1 3 4 2 1 3\]|

-We have 8 starting permutations that give us the optimal answer for $N=4$ but gf course we'll need a way to make sure our solution is one of the valid solutions to the problem, for this we create a function that'll check if each of the posible permutations was used, we go even one step further toget the number of times each permutation is used, since an optimal solution should use each of the posible permutations only once.
+We have 8 starting permutations that give us the optimal answer for $N=4$ but gf course we'll need a way to make sure our solution is one of the valid solutions to the problem, for this we create a function that'll check if each of the possible permutations was used, we go even one step further to get the number of times each permutation is used, since an optimal solution should use each of the possible permutations only once.

 ```python
 def megaArrayComparison(baseArray, comparisonArray, numberOfElements):